Skip to content

 Dubby uses a multi-tier playback hierarchy to ensure your media always plays, regardless of the client device or network conditions.

-When you press play, the server analyzes the source media, your device’s capabilities, and the server’s hardware to choose the fastest compatible option:
+When you press play, a native playback decision engine analyzes the source media, your device’s capabilities, and the server’s hardware to choose the fastest compatible option:

 1. Direct Play — Stream the original file as-is (fastest, zero CPU)